mauriciopoppe/quickhull3d/README.md

 Todo:

 [x] HalfEdge representation of the edges
-[ ] Face merge as described in Dirk Gregorious' presentation
+[ ] Face merge as described in Dirk Gregorius' presentation

 ## Demo